 And of course, there’s science.
 We not only cover ecosystems and the water cycle, we also include lots of hands-on science experiments.
 For example, students might create and analyze a chart to understand how pollution changes aquatic macroinvertebrate populations, and why this matters to the ecosystem.
 Students take a mini-field trip on their school grounds to see where water goes when it rains and measure how quickly it sinks in for different soil types.
 And to understand how our wastewater is cleaned, students create a model of the sewage treatment process.

 As RiverXchange organizers, our ability to demonstrate impact is a key factor in securing future funding.
 Increasingly, funders and in-kind sponsors have to make tough choices when it comes to funding and participating in outreach projects.
 While all funders are interested in reaching the greatest number of students for the least amount of money, they are also looking at value.
 Are the students really learning anything?
 What are they learning?
 What are their continued challenges?
 Is my organization’s message getting through to students?

-Student learning will be assessed via three online student assessments and through ongoing review of student writing.
-The online assessments relate to each of the three units, and they have fun pre-quiz activities along with the quiz.
+Student learning will be assessed via online pre and post tests and through ongoing review of student writing.
 To review student writing, our team reviews the wikis three times each year.
 It is crucial that students write as often as possible — not only for their own mastery of various language arts skills — but so that we can determine what they know.